 if you are unable to work due to injury or illness, you may be able to claim income protection or salary continuance payments.
 These benefits are a weekly payment made to you.
 Every fund provides a different level of cover.
 The more common policies provide cover for up to 2 years.
 Some, however, provide cover up to age 65.

-Accessing Your Superannuation Early
+Accessing your Superannuation early

-In some cases, we have clients who cannot work due to illness or injury and do not hold TPD or income protection insurance.
+In some cases, we have clients who cannot work due to illness or injury and who do not hold TPD or income protection insurance.
 Due to difficult financial circumstances, they could benefit from accessing the balance of their super fund to make ends meet.

-The most effective way to access the balance of your fund if you have sustained an injury or illness is by was of a permanent incapacity claim.
+The most effective way to access the balance of your fund if you have sustained an injury or illness is by way of a permanent incapacity claim.
 Because you are accessing the balance of your super fund, permanent incapacity claims are less onerous to prove and more readily accepted by the super funds.

-If your TPD claim is rejected, you can dispute the decision, but strict time limits apply.
+If your TPD claim is rejected, you can dispute the decision but strict time limits apply.
 If you want to know more about your eligibility to an entitlement under your superannuation’s insurance policy, you may simply submit a preliminary enquiry online to us, and we will give you an initial free assessment.

 Superannuation TPD Insurance FAQs